 Some research has found that management or leadership can affect job satisfaction [12].
-Bohlander & Snell state that supervision has a moderate impact on job satisfaction [18], the supervisory style of management is divided into two dimensions: (1) employee-centeredness that is the extent to which the supervisor supports and takes care of the workers and takes an active interest in them in order to increase job satisfaction, and (2) participation that is the degree which the worker can take part in decision making: the higher the degree of participation, the higher the degree of job satisfaction.
+Bohlander & Snell state that supervision has a moderate impact on job satisfaction [18], the supervisory style of management is divided into two dimensions: (1) employee-centeredness that is the extent to which the supervisor supports and takes care of the workers and takes an active interest in them in order to increase job satisfaction, and (2) participation that is the degree which the worker can take part in decision making: the higher the degree of job satisfaction.